 Q&A with Minty

-I get lots of lovely emails every week from people doing their GCSEs or A-levels who want some more information to write up in their art projects.
+I get lots of lovely emails every week from people doing their GCSEs/A-levels/Architecture degrees who want some more information to write up in their art projects.
 Sorry I can't reply to all of these, but I have tried to answer some of the regularly occurring questions.
 So here they are:

 Is Minty your real name?